ElementalXriath/Node-OS/README.md

 - The OS will function in unity with the web its self.
 - Reactor is a custom middle ware that handles all logic and fs bewtween client and server.

+Front End Features -
+-Ive built a tri archy component structure that shares a parent state with in the interface its self.
+-Open soure ... currently pipelining a data tunnle for npms and streaming services so nodeos can evolve with  third party functionailty inheritance.